Grants

 Supporting Health for All through Reinvestment (SHARE)

 The SHARE application is designed to provide funding to projects addressing Social Determinants of Health and Equity (SDOH-E).
-SDOH-E projects include housing, transportation, food, utilities, safety, education, community health, and more.
+SDOH-E projects include those related to housing, economic stability, neighborhood and built environment, education, social and community health, and healthcare access and quality.

 There are two grant categories within SHARE:

-Each year EOCCO earmarks a portion of funding for the 12 designated LCHPs to project serving their communities that meet OHA defined SHARE requirements.
-Each LCHP has a dedicated funding amount based on EOCCO members served in each county.
-LCHP projects should be designed to be 1-year long with the possibility to apply for an extension.
+Each year, EOCCO earmarks a portion of funding for the 12 designated LCHPs to support projects serving their communities that meet OHA-defined SHARE requirements.
+Each LCHP has a dedicated funding amount based on the number of EOCCO members served in each county.
+SHARE LCHP projects should be designed to be 1-year long with the possibility of applying for an extension.

 EOCCO Grants Contact